gokhanakkurt/blog/_posts/2019-12-27-the-feynman-technique.md

 ## 3. Fill the gaps

 In the previous step, you discovered the gaps and your notes.
-Now, it is high time for filling those gaps in your knowledge and digging deep.
+Now, it is high time to fill those gaps in your knowledge and digging deep into the areas.

-You should concentrate on the areas that you are lacking knowledge.
+You need to concentrate on the areas that you are lacking knowledge of the concept.

 ## 4. Review